hashicorp/terraform-plugin-framework/docs/design/validation.md

 Attribute value validations should be required to accept the attribute path in its native type as a parameter.
 This will allow a flexible implementation for provider developers that may desire advanced logic based on the path.

-Validation functions should be required to return framework defined error types.
-These errors will either result in the framework returning consistent error diagnostics or callers (such as wrapper validation functions) otherwise handling these results in a predictable manner.
-Error types that equate to consistent warning diagnostics can also be provided, if desired.
+Validation functions should be required to return diagnostics similar in design to other functionality in the framework.
+Helper functions could help return these results in a consistent manner.

 Resource level multiple attribute validation functions should be implemented separately from plan modifications to separate concerns.
 For example: